diniezikryy/product-feedback-app/product-feedback-frontend/notes.md

 6. Write out editFeedback and make it able to delete feedback
 7. Add mobile responsiveness
 8. Need to rewrite the mongo database to be able to include comments...

+30/04/22

+Decided to revamp the whole frontend as it was less of headache to build it ground up from scratch than to make the current design mobile responsive

+The design is only responsive up to tablet sizes, so the next step is to make it responsive up to desktop sizes, but i decided to stop here to work on other components such as FeedbackList.
+FeedbackList should show the No Feedback SVG when there are no feedbacks.
+Another component that should be worked on is the Roadmap and the FeedbackList, as well as the individual Feedback Cards.
+So can start working on this for tomorrow.